CynicDog/CynicDog.github.io/_posts/2024-08-05-azure-entra-in-spa.md

 To sum up, an application registration has:
 - A one-to-one relationship with the software application (in our case, a React SPA application that uses MSAL)
 - A one-to-many relationship with its corresponding service principal object(s) for tenants.

+Now that we have set up the configuration for accessing our organizational resources, MSAL in our React application will handle the authentication flow.
+Since it's a hosted web application, a user can directly navigate to the entry [endpoint](https://cynicdog.github.io/azure-entra-in-spa/) and sign in.
+With the access token retrieved via MSAL, the application will then fetch the user's profile and presence status.